-Knowledge-Based Interpretation of Toxoplasmosis Serology Test Results Including Fuzzy Temporal Concepts- The ToxoNet System

-Dieter Kopecky, Michael Hayde, Klaus-Peter Adlassnig, Andrea-Romana Prusa, and Birgit Panzenböck

-Department of Medical Computer Sciences, Section on Medical Expert and Knowledge-Based Systems University of Vienna Medical School, Spitalgasse 23, A-1090 Vienna, Austria e-mail: dieter.kopecky@akh-wien.ac.at Division of Neonatology and Intensive Care University of Vienna Medical School, Währinger Gürtel 18-20, A-1090 Vienna, Austria

-Abstract.
-Transplacental transmission of Toxoplasma gondii from an infected, pregnant woman to the unborn that occurs with a probability of about 60 percent [1] results in fetal damage to a degree depending on the gestational age.
-The computer system ToxoNet processes the results of serological antibody tests performed during pregnancy by means of a knowledge base containing structured medical knowledge on how to interpret toxoplasmosis serology tests.
-By applying this knowledge, ToxoNet generates interpretive reports consisting of a diagnostic interpretation and recommendations for therapy and proposals for further testing.
-For that purpose, it matches the results of all serological investigations of maternal blood with the content of the knowledge base returning complete textual interpretations for all given findings.
-The concluded stage of maternal infection is used to infer the degree of fetal threat.
-In order to consider varying immune responses of particular patients, certain time intervals have to be kept between two subsequent tests to guarantee a correct interpretation of the test results.
-These time intervals are modelled as fuzzy sets, since they allow the formal description of temporal vagueness.
-ToxoNet comprises the knowledge base, an interpretation system, and a program for the definition and modification of the knowledge base and is available through the World Wide Web.
-Thus ToxoNet supports the physician in toxoplasmosis diagnostics and, in addition, allows to adopt the way of making decisions to the characteristics of the particular laboratory by modifying the underlying knowledge base.
+Knowledge-Based Interpretation of Toxoplasmosis Serology Test Results Including Fuzzy Temporal Concepts - The ToxoNet System Dieter Kopecky^a, Michael Hayde^b, Andrea-Romana Prusa^b, Klaus-Peter Adlassnig^a ^a Department of Medical Computer Sciences, Section on Medical Expert and Knowledge-Based Systems, University of Vienna Medical School, Vienna, Austria ^b Department of Pediatrics, Division of Neonatology and Intensive Care, University of Vienna Medical School, Vienna, Austria Abstract Transplacental transmission of Toxoplasma gondii from an infected, pregnant woman to the unborn that occurs with a probability of about 60 percent [1] results in fetal damage to a degree depending on the gestational age.
+The computer system ToxoNet processes the results of serological antibody tests having been performed during pregnancy by means of a knowledge base containing medical knowledge on the interpretation of Toxoplasmosis serology tests.
+By applying this knowledge ToxoNet generates interpretive reports consisting of a diagnostic interpretation and recommendations for therapy and further testing.
+For that purpose it matches the results of all serological investigations of maternal blood with the content of the knowledge base returning complete textual interpretations for all given findings.
+The interpretation algorithm derives the stage of maternal infection from these that is used to infer the degree of fetal threat.
+To consider varying immune responses of particular patients, certain time intervals have to be kept between two subsequent tests in order to guarantee a correct interpretation of the test results.
+These time intervals are modelled as fuzzy sets, since they allow the formal description of the temporal uncertainties.
+ToxoNet comprises the knowledge base, an interpretation system, and a program for the creation and modification of the knowledge base.
+It is available from the World Wide Web by starting a standard browser like the Internet Explorer or the Netscape Navigator.
+Thus ToxoNet supports the physician in Toxoplasmosis diagnostics and in addition allows to adopt the way of making decisions to the characteristics of the particular laboratory by modifying the underlying knowledge base.
+Keywords: